How to Make and Store Bread Dough in the Refrigerator

 How Long Can I Keep Yeast?

 Yeast will keep in the refrigerator for about one year.
-However, I have found that yeast will keep in the refrigerator freezer at zero degrees Fahrenheit for at least two years.
-The yeast that I am currently using to make bread was in the freezer sealed in mylar for two years and then I have had it in the refrigerator for about six months in a glass jar with screwtop lid.
+However, I have found that yeast will keep in the refrigerator freezer at 0°F for at least two years.
+The yeast that I am currently using to make bread was in the freezer sealed in Mylar for two years, and then I have had it in the refrigerator for about six months in a glass jar with a screwtop lid.

 I Want to Hear From You